Academic Services FAQs

 A: Yes.
 EOP will provide with you academic support services even if you do not receive the grant.

 A: Yes.
 At EOP, we host workshops throughout the semester that are specifically geared towards EOP students.
 Please check your requirements to see how many workshops you have to attend.

 A: EOP does not typically remove students from the program if the student is meeting all EOP responsibilities.
 All students in the program sign a detailed Student Agreement that pledges their active participation in program.
 However, if a student is not holding up their end of the student agreement they can be removed from EOP.

 A: EOP provides information on, and explanations of, academic policies, procedures and regulations, General Education and university graduation requirements, a Four Semester Educational Plan for freshmen, assistance with class scheduling, career counseling, personal counseling and advocacy on the behalf of students.
-It also offers tutoring and mentoring services through students.
+It also offers tutoring and mentoring services to students.

 A: You're on it!
 You can find lots of good information available on this EOP website, and you can always call us if you need information at 408-924-2637.

 A: Yes!
 You can find lots of information, both social and academic on our facebook

 page, located on the main page or by clicking on the following link: EOP Facebook Page.